celery/celery/CONTRIBUTING.rst

 -----------------

 Collaboration is central to Celery and to the larger free software community.
 We should always be open to collaboration.
-Your work should be done transparently and patches from Celery should be given back to the community when they are made, not just when the distribution releases.
+Your work should be done transparently and patches from Celery should be given back to the community when they're made, not just when the distribution releases.
 If you wish to work on new code for existing upstream projects, at least keep those projects informed of your ideas and progress.
 It many not be possible to get consensus from upstream, or even from your colleagues about the correct implementation for an idea, so don't feel obliged to have that agreement before you begin, but at least keep the outside world informed of your work,